RakhithJK/dbeaver-dbeaver-wiki/Data-Filters.md

 * You can click the column type icon and then drag and drop the column to a different position in the table.
 * You can click the column name and then drag the cursor to the right or left to highlight multiple columns.
 * Clicking the ordering icon allows you to order the data in the column in ascending or descending order - see the 'Ordering Data in Columns' section, further in this article
-* Clicking the filter icon allows you to filter filter the data by a cell value, see [TBA]
+* Clicking the filter icon allows you to filter the data by a cell value, see [TBA]

 ## Ordering Data in Columns
 You can order data in columns in one of the following ways: